Bronchitis: Causes, Symptoms and Support Strategies

 Drinking herbal tea is one of the best things you can do if you have bronchitis.
 It can help to break up mucus, soothe your cough and pain, boost your immune system, reduce your symptoms, and improve your conditions.

 The echinacea plant has been medicinally used to stimulate the immune system to fight off flu, the common cold and other infections for centuries.
 Studies show that echinacea helps inflammation and pain while combating harmful pathogens.
-One of my favorite teas, I recommend for immune health is Echinacea tea (39).
+One of my favorite teas, I recommend for immune health is a good quality Echinacea tea (39).

 Use Colloidal or Nano Silver